-The fixed column keys for available columns are defined in "Fixed Columns Keys to Define Which Columns are Displayed" below.
-"Custom Attribute Column Key" on page 151 contains a special kind of column key, that unlike the other column keys, is customer configurable.
-All the column keys are case-insensitive, which means that for example "ID", "Id" and "id" all map to the ID column.
+The fixed column keys for available columns are defined in "Fixed Columns Keys to Define Which Columns are Displayed" on the next page.
+"Custom Attribute Column Key" on page 174 contains a

 For more detailed explanations about the column keys, see OMi Help.